Karczel/Trend-of-Currency/README.md

 ### There are 2 places that will require some time to load:
 * Open for the first time per session.
 * Changing the main currency in first page.
-But other than that, other features shouldn't take longer than a minute.
+But other than that, other features shouldn't take longer than 5 minutes.

 ## How to install
 In your terminal, do the following: <br/>